What is our current money?

 Another reason is the fact that the USG does not tax or borrow in the designated legal tender, opting instead to accept the Fed's crediting of the government's accounts in the amounts.

 The Federal Reserve has to be one of the most talked about and least understood institutions on the face of the planet.
 It's attributed with powers it does not possess and functions that it does not do, and the majority of the misunderstanding stems from the profound and systemic conflation of money, credit and asset values, which is exacerbated by an apparent systemic inability to discern the difference between theory and reality.

 The Bank of England Corrects a Widespread Myth

 Does the Money Multiplier Exist?

-Banks are not intermediaries between borrowers and savers, they originate pseudo-loans as pseudo-deposits, irrespective of credited savings accounts or current reserves held.
+Banks are not intermediaries between borrowers and savers (because there's no money), they originate pseudo-loans as pseudo-deposits, irrespective of credited savings accounts or current reserves held.